Book a meeting with the TeqBlaze team at CES!More

 Let us introduce ourselves humbly but clearly and to the point.
 The TeqBlaze team is interested in helping you to master in-app advertising.

 We do not offer you a premade solution with ready-to-go advertisers.
-Instead, we offer monetization using the SSP+ ad exchange platform and a white-label mobile SDK to enable quick application connection to the platform infrastructure.
+Instead, we offer monetization using the SSP + Ad Exchange platform and a white-label mobile SDK to enable quick application connection to the platform infrastructure.
 Your own platform is a standalone programmatic business, so you will be able to say that you have become a counterpart to Google AdMob.

 You can connect any advertisers and manage all interaction settings flexibly.
 In addition, using this platform, you can connect applications of other owners for monetization with ads.
 They will use your infrastructure, and you will earn a commission.
 Such programmatic business has no income limits.